Jin418code/Jin418code/README.md

 Future App developer who loves learning new.

 First step with Swift.
 But what'll be next step?
 Can't wait for the next step. <br/>
-I'll learn and conquer them all.
 Let's start the party of studying 🥳

-Human can betray me.
-But effort and studying will not betray me. <br/>
-Never excuse.
-Never give up.
-Never doubt myself.

 Never forget what I felt on 04/18/22 <br/>
 Never forget what I decided on 05/07/22